San1000-Ark/prueba_desempe-o_MOD4-BD-/README.md

 npm install
 npm start

-Auto-inserts 2 customers from CSV if table is empty.
+Auto-inserts 2 clients from CSV if table is empty.

 ⸻